-The Plan provides that Debtor will remain in existence in accordance with the applicable laws in the respective jurisdictions in which they are incorporated.
+The Plan provides that Debtor will remain in existence as a limited liability company in accordance with the applicable laws in the State of Florida.

 B. Post-Consummation Governance Documents

 The governing corporate documents for the Debtor may be amended as necessary to include a provision prohibiting the issuance of non-voting equity securities to the extent required by Section 1123(a)(6) of the Bankruptcy Code.